phanit1/project1-2019501026/notes.md

 Task-1: To set up a PostgreSQL database which can be hosted.

-I firstly navigated to herolu website(www.heroku.com).
+I firstly navigated to heroku website(www.heroku.com).
 I created a account as I have no account in it.
 I also created new application named sapprojectone2019501026 I had added Heroku Postgres addon which is required to this project.